 Author: Marina Fletcher

-As the world of work is changing, organizations may be thinking about ways to reconfigure their office spaces with social distancing in mind.
+As the world of work is changing, organizations may be thinking about ways to reconfigure their office spaces with workplace social distancing in mind.
 During these unprecedented times, furniture vendors have responded quickly with solutions to restructure and retrofit workplaces in ways that help promote social distancing.

 Every office space has unique needs, and there are a number of options to consider that accommodate the new way of working.
 It is often possible to use these solutions in conjunction with your existing office furniture.
 Or you might consider adding new furniture solutions to create more individual workspaces.